vapor/docs/getting-started/install-swift-3-ubuntu.md

 ### Export

-Edit your bash profile using your editor of choice.
+Edit your bash profile using your text editor of choice.

 ```sh
 vim ~/.bashrc
 ```

-Add the following line.
+Add the following line:

 ```sh
 export PATH=/swift-3.0/usr/bin:"${PATH}"